TroikaTronix/Syphon-Virtual-Webcam/README.md

 You can ask for help on the [TroikaTronix Forum](https://community.troikatronix.com/topic/6742).

 # Release History

+**v0.9.6**
+Updated Syphon Virtual Webcam to work with either the OBS 26.1 Virtual Webcam driver or the original driver archived on [GitHub](https://github.com/johnboiles/obs-mac-virtualcam).

 **v0.9.5**
 * Ensured that the **OBS Virtual Camera Is Inactive** screen would not appear when the Syphon source had a very slow frame rate.